KaiserinDerWelt/DriveAppTest/README.md

 Run the programm and enjoy the magic of the functionality and the user interface.

-Test the app according the Test Case  "" you can check here.
-I wanted to be sure that a human understand how to use the app and that be functional to be used in real life.
+Test the app according the Test Case  "https://github.com/KaiserinDerWelt/DriveAppTest/blob/master/TestCase.png" you can check here.
+I wanted to be sure that a human understand how to use the app and that is functional to be used in real life.

 # Execution